 1. For sauce, place all ingredients in a small pan and bring to a boil.
 Reduce heat and let simmer for 20 minutes.
 Set aside 1 1/2 cups for pizza and freeze the leftovers in small quanities for other pizza nights.

-2. In a measuring cup, mix together warm water, yeast, and honey.
+2. Preheat oven to 375F.
+In a measuring cup, mix together warm water, yeast, and honey.
 Let mixture sit 5 minutes or until yeast blooms and mixture is foamy.

 3. In a stand mixer, combine flour, salt, and xanthan gum.
 Add oil and yeast mixture.
 Blend until a sticky dough forms.